 Final NRC: Who can view their names today

-Guwahati, Aug 31: State NRC coordinator, Prateek Hajela said that it has been found it has been found that a total of 3,11,21,004 number of persons are found to be eligible for inclusion in final NRC.
+Guwahati, Aug 31: State NRC coordinator, Prateek Hajela said that it has been found that a total of 3,11,21,004 number of persons are found to be eligible for inclusion in final NRC.
 19,06,657 have been left out of the final list.

 While the list was released online and is also available at the NRC Sewa Kendras, offices of the circle offers and deputy commissioners, not all can view their names on the list today.